SnezhanaJ/Eshop/README.md

 # Eshop
-Running this project
-First you should have Python installed.
-Then install virtualenv
+Make sure you have Python and Django installed.
+You can check if Python is installed by running
+# python --version
+To install Django, you can use
-# pip install virtualenv
+# pip install django.

+Create a virtual environment.
+Navigate to the project's directory using the command prompt, then create a virtual environment by running
+# python -m venv env
+Activate the virtual environment by running
+# env\Scripts\activate

-Clone or download this repository and open it.
-Run the following command in the base directory of this project
+Run database migrations.
+In the command prompt, navigate to the project's directory and run
-# virtual env
-Active it with this command
-# course env/bin/activate
-# pip install django
-Now you can run the project with
+# python manage.py migrate

+Start the development server: Once the migrations are applied, you can start the development server by running
 # python manage.py runserver